Swimm-Demo/pytorch-autodocs-demo/.swm/overview-of-neural-network-utilities.faoj4oy2.sw.md

 ---

-The `lazy_deprecated_import` function helps manage deprecated packages or modules by lazily importing them and issuing a deprecation warning.
+The <SwmToken path="/torch/nn/utils/_deprecation_utils.py" pos="12:2:2" line-data="def lazy_deprecated_import(">`lazy_deprecated_import`</SwmToken> function helps manage deprecated packages or modules by lazily importing them and issuing a deprecation warning.
 This is useful for maintaining backward compatibility while encouraging the use of updated modules.

 ```python
 def lazy_deprecated_import(